Ex-wrestler running for Congress subject of 911 calls

 “Dan and his wife have five kids and like every couple, they have had some verbal disputes over the years.
 They are happily married with a new baby on the way,” Rodimer’s campaign manager, Alex Melendez, said in a statement.

-He added that Rodimer and Duffy went to dinner after the police left following the first call.
+Melendez added that Rodimer and Duffy went to dinner after the police left following the first call.
 In the second incident, Melendez said “no items ever left the residence.
 Some items were moved to another location in the house and the firearms remained locked in a safe.”

 The 2018 calls aren’t Rodimer’s only brushes with law enforcement.
 A former WWE wrestler who was known as “Big Dan” Rodman, he was accused of assault in three incidents in Florida from 2010 to 2013.
 In one case Rodimer pleaded guilty to a misdemeanor battery charge for a 2010 confrontation at a Waffle House and completed a six-week anger management course in exchange for the charge being dropped.